cs480x-21c/02-DataVis-5Ways/README.md

 ### Design Achievements
 - Kept consistent color scheme
-- Kept sizing of circles consistent
+- Experimented with different sizing in each library